ghgemmer/yotagrabber/README.md

 When searching with a specified zipcode you are limited to finding at most 10,000 vehicles for a given model where as with no specified zipcode you can find at least 40,000 vehicles for a given model.

+- Fix how the Selling Price (bottom line final price) is calculated to match the Toyota Search Inventory website javascript code.
+Also how markup is calculated  (Selling Price - TMSRP).

-- Added other spreadsheet columns ( internal Color, cab, bed, transmission type, engine name, , city/highway/combined mpg , Dealer city, zipcode, Dealer and Center latitude and longitude, Distance from Center, first date the VIN was added, date the row was upgdated from the inventory website)
+- Added other spreadsheet columns ( internal Color, cab, bed, transmission type, engine name, , city/highway/combined mpg , Dealer city, zipcode, Dealer and Center latitude and longitude, Distance from Center, first date the VIN was added, date the row was upgdated from the inventory website,  First Added Date  (first time the VIN appeared or reappeared after disappearing),
+Last Changed Date  (last time anything in the row changed from the last run)

 - Added automatically creating files that contain the Sold inventory for a given model year (i.e. inventory that no longer appears in the inventory gotten from the website)